 QuickCheck is a device that aids in the diagnosis of peritonitis in seconds rather than in hours or days, using current methods for people living with kidney failure.

 For patients on peritoneal dialysis, 3 out of 20 deaths are associated with peritonitis.

 Peritonitis is a serious condition, that starts with an infection of the peritoneum, a complication of Peritoneal Dialysis (PD).
-With current diagnostic methods, results for Peritonitis are typically received 48 hours after testing.
-This puts vulnerable patients at a high risk with 3 in 20 Peritonitis episodes resulting in death of the PD Patient.
+Current Peritonitis diagnostic methods are typically received 48 hours after testing.
+This puts vulnerable patients at very high risk.

-Across a 12 month period, We are Human worked closely with MicroBioSensor and Smallfry on development and testing using range of our services.
+Across a 12-month period, We are Human worked closely with MicroBioSensor on on the human centred design of the QuickCheck device.

-The feedback we received from the participants during the study was very supportive:
+The participant feedback we received during both of the studies was very supportive:

 “If a patient had this in their home, and they didn’t feel good and they tested, this would be really great for them – they could seek help sooner rather than later”

 “This is super easy to use.
 The minimal buttons are really great.
 The fact that it’s maybe 5 steps from start to finish is really easy, it’s really quick”